plone/ansible-playbook/docs/load_balancer.rst

 .. note ::

     If you decide not to use a load balancer, you will need to make sure that the ``loadbalancer_port`` setting points to your main ZEO client if you are using a proxy cache.
-If you are not using a proxy_cache, you must make sure that ``proxycache_port`` points to main ZEO client.
+If you are not using a proxy_cache, you must make sure that ``proxycache_port`` points to the main ZEO client.

 Defaults to ``yes``.